ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/export-import/_includes/file_structure.md

 ### Directories {#example-directory}

-When you export empty directory `directory`, the system will create the following file structure:
+When you export an empty directory `directory`, the system will create the following file structure:

 ```
 └── directory